muratk5n/thirdwave/en/README.md

 ---

-Lula is doing good in the polls.
-I'm hoping he wins and the left is back in power.
+Lula is looking fine in the polls..
+Hopefully he wins and the left is back in power in Brasil.

 ---